-In 1970 I spent the first of three summers in Cummington Community of the Arts,in Cummington Massachusetts before moving to the West Coast to attend the Californai College of Arts and Crafts.
+In 1970 he spent the first of three summers in Cummington Community of the Arts in western Massachusetts before moving to the West Coast to attend the California College of Arts and Crafts.

-My drawings are an attempt to explore the extraordinary splendor of ordinary people, to capture those unseen Pompeian paintings, those ancient and more recently vanished lives, and to preserve ours.
+His drawings are an attempt to explore the extraordinary splendor of ordinary people, to capture those unseen Pompeian paintings, those ancient and more recently vanished lives, and to preserve ours.